facelessuser/coloraide/docs/src/markdown/api/index.md

 def steps(self, color, *, steps=2, max_steps=1000, max_delta_e=0, **interpolate_args):
 ```

-Creates an interpolate function and iterates through with user defined step parameters to produce discrete color steps.
+Creates an `interpolate` function and iterates through it with user defined step parameters to produce discrete color
+steps.
 Will attempt to provide the minimum number of `steps` without exceeding `max_steps`.
-If `max_delta_e` the distance between
+If `max_delta_e` is provided,
-each stop will be cut in half until there are no colors with a distance greater than the specified `max_delta_e`.
+the distance between each stop will be cut in half until there are no colors with a distance greater than the specified
+`max_delta_e`.

 Return
 :